Azure/azure-sdk-for-js/sdk/storage/storage-blob/README.md

 #### Azure Active Directory

 The Azure Blob Storage service supports the use of Azure Active Directory to authenticate requests to its APIs.
 The [`@azure/identity`](https://www.npmjs.com/package/@azure/identity) package provides a variety of credential types that your application can use to do this.
 Please see the [README for `@azure/identity`](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/identity/identity/README.md) for more details and samples to get you started.

-### Compatibility

-This library is compatible with Node.js and browsers, and validated against LTS Node.js versions (>=8.16.0) and latest versions of Chrome, Firefox and Edge.

-#### Compatible with IE11

-You need polyfills to make this library work with IE11.
-The easiest way is to use [@babel/polyfill](https://babeljs.io/docs/en/babel-polyfill), or [polyfill service](https://polyfill.io/v2/docs/).

-You can also load separate polyfills for missed ES feature(s).
-This library depends on following ES features which need external polyfills loaded.

-- `Promise`
-- `String.prototype.startsWith`
-- `String.prototype.endsWith`
-- `String.prototype.repeat`
-- `String.prototype.includes`
-- `Array.prototype.includes`
-- `Object.assign`
-- `Object.keys` (Overrides the IE11's `Object.keys` with a polyfill to enable the [ES6 behavior](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object/keys#Notes))
-- `Symbol`
-- `Symbol.iterator`
-- `Number.isInteger`

 #### Differences between Node.js and browsers